 On top of the exposure to the sun, getting outside means you’re moving, which has added benefits.
 “Exercise increases new brain cell growth and can alter some neurotransmitters,” Lam says.
 “We always recommend exercise for people who are depressed as a way to help regulate mood.
 It’s no different in people with SAD.”

 Try to stick to a regular waking, sleeping and eating schedule to help synchronize your biological clock.
-Also, even if you don’t feel like it, make plans to see friends while keeping social distancing recommendations in mind.
+Also, even if you don’t feel like it, try to do simple activities you enjoy, like going for a walk outside or calling a friend.
 “Most people with depression stop doing things they enjoy because they don’t have the interest and motivation to engage,” Lam says.
 “That can create a vicious circle: You stop, so you’re not getting the enjoyment, and then you’re less motivated to do those things again.”

 Lastly, cognitive behavioral therapy (CBT) can help with SAD.
 “People with SAD tend to catastrophize.
 They think that winter makes them feel bad, then they stop doing things they like and that makes them feel worse,” Lam explains.
 CBT teaches you how to identify and change negative thoughts and behaviors.
 CBT also lends itself to telehealth, which makes it accessible even if your mental healthcare provider is staying socially distant.